 The UCT logo is used in two main ways – as the "Circular Logo" and as the "Horizontal Logo".

 The logo is a complete unit, with both visual and textual elements.
 These cannot and should not be separated or used one without the other.
-Whenever our logo appears, it must appear in full.
+Whenever the logo appears, it must appear in full.

 There are very clear guidelines that govern the use of the circular and horizontal logos, outlined below.